roroettg/ngx-blockly/README.md

     // Returns formatted xml of workspace
     this.workspace.toXml();

+    // Add xml to workspace (clears previous elements) this.workspace.fromXml(xml);

-    // Imports xml to workspace
+    // Append xml to workspace
-    this.workspace.fromXml(xml);
+    this.workspace.appendFromXml(xml);
 ```

 ### Blockly Toolbox